 How to determine your caregiver rate

-Here are some ideas that will help figure out the caregiver rate in your local area, and what to charge based on what you have to offer.
+Here are some ways to help figure out the caregiver rate in your local area, and what to charge based on what caregiver services you have to offer.

 Table of Contents

 - Caregiver career

 - Types of non-medical senior care that you can provide

 - Outings and activities to do with senior